 Staff must share all concerns with the Head without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
-Where a low-level concern is raised about the Head, it should be referred to the Chair of Governors.120
+Where a low-level concern is raised about the Head, it should be referred to the Chair of Governors.

 Staff are also encouraged to self-refer in the event that they have found themselves in a situation which may be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in a way that may be considered to fall below the expected professional standard.
-All concerns will be handled sensitively and will be dealt with appropriately and proportionately.121
+All concerns will be handled sensitively and will be dealt with appropriately and proportionately.

 If a concern is raised by a third party, the Head will collect as much evidence as possible by speaking to the person who has raised the concern (if known), to the individual involved and any witnesses.
-The concern will be recorded in accordance with this policy, in the usual way.122 also be included, unless they have asked to remain anonymous, which will be respected as far as reasonably possible.
-The records will be kept confidential, will be held securely and in compliance with the Data Protection Act 2018 and the UK GDPR at all times.
-The information will be retained until the individual has left the employment of the School.124
+The concern will be recorded in accordance with this policy, in the usual way.

-The School will address unprofessional behaviour at an early stage and will support the individual to correct it.123
+The School will address unprofessional behaviour at an early stage and will support the individual to correct it.

 All low-level concerns will be recorded in writing.
 The record will include details of the concern, the context within which the concern arose, and details of the action taken.
-The name of the reporting individual should
+The name of the reporting individual should also be included, unless they have asked to remain anonymous, which will be respected as far as reasonably possible.
+The records will be kept confidential, will be held securely and in compliance with the Data Protection Act 2018 and the UK GDPR at all times.
+The information will be retained until the individual has left the employment of the School.

-Low-level concerns will not be included in references unless they relate to issues which would normally be disclosed, for example, misconduct or poor performance.125
+Low-level concerns will not be included in references unless they relate to issues which would normally be disclosed, for example, misconduct or poor performance.

-The School will also reflect on reported concerns in order to identify any patterns of concerning, problematic of inappropriate behaviour which may indicate a unacceptable culture, or any weaknesses in the School's safeguarding system which may require additional training or modified policies.
-Where a pattern is identified, the School will decide on a course of action, either through its disciplinary procedures, or, where the pattern moved from a concern to meeting the harms threshold, it will the follow the above procedure and refer the matter to the LADO.126
+The School will also reflect on reported concerns in order to identify any patterns of concerning, problematic of inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in the School's safeguarding system which may require additional training or modified policies.
+Where a pattern is identified, the School will decide on a course of action, either through its disciplinary procedures, or, where the pattern moved from a concern to meeting the harms threshold, it will the follow the above procedure and refer the matter to the LADO.

-Where a low-level concern relates to a person employed by a supply agency or a contractor, the individual's employer will be notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.127
+Where a low-level concern relates to a person employed by a supply agency or a contractor, the individual's employer will be notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.